leviathan0992/ss5/README.md

 # ss5
-A Golang Implementation of SOCKS5 over TLS
+A Golang Implementation of SOCKS5 over TLS.

-This project provides a Golang implementation of a Socks5 over TLS proxy system, including client and server components.
-The client runs locally to convert regular Socks5 requests into encrypted TLS requests and forwards them to the remote server.
+This project provides a Golang implementation of a SOCKS5 over TLS proxy system, including client and server components.
+The client runs locally to convert regular SOCKS5 requests into encrypted TLS requests and forwards them to the remote server.
 The server receives and decrypts these requests for further processing.

+Currently, the ss5 only supports the TCP/CONNECT command.

 ## Usage:
 1. Download the latest release package, for example: